 Search Engine Advertising

-This is the companion site for the the book, Search engine Advertising: Buying Your Way to the Top to Increase Sales, Second Edition, published by New Riders.
-The second edition was written by Kevin Lee with the guidance and blessing of Cat Seda.
-It’s a bit out of date now, but the core best practices still hold.
+This is the companion site for the the 2009 second edition of: Search engine Advertising: Buying Your Way to the Top to Increase Sales, Second Edition, published by New Riders, written by Kevin Lee with the guidance and blessing of Cat Seda, author of the first edition.
+It’s somewhat out of date now, but the core strategic best practices still hold.

-There are basically two types of search engine marketing, paid search (also known as search engine advertising na sometimes referred to as PPC search), and organic search (getting lucky enough to be listed high in the search engines without paying for the privilege.
+There are basically two types of search engine marketing, paid search (also known as search engine advertising and sometimes referred to as PPC search), and organic search (getting lucky enough to be listed high in the search engines without paying for the privilege.
 Of course the word organic has several other completely unrelated definitions, including “a compound that contains carbon” or in the area of foods food produced from organic farming methods.”
 But alas organic search is the phrase the industry settled on around 1995.
 While this book is entirely about search engine advertising, Kevin Lee has invented SEO technologies as well as PPC technologies.
-There’s a hyper-local SEO technology being tested on Therapy Today.
-If it works in mental health, it could work in other industries.
+There’s a hyper-local SEO technology being tested on Therapy Today, a site that Kevin Lee launched with his wife, Dr Allison Kahner, a clinical psychologist who also runs Cognitive Therapy Associates.
+If the concept of a network of non-competing professionals works in mental health, it could work in other industries.

 About the Book